AmrMomtaz/Weather-Stations-Monitoring/README.md

 One use case is the distributed weather stations.
 Each "**weather station**" emits readings for the current weather status to the "**base central station**" for persistence and analysis.
-In this project, the architecture of a weather monitoring system is implemented using microservices.
+In this project, the architecture of the weather stations monitoring system is implemented using microservices.

 ## System Architecture